estaji/useful-bash-scripts/README.md

 1. mc command as minio client
 2. create an Alias for your bucket in mc command (https://min.io/docs/minio/linux/reference/minio-mc.html)

+### backup-dockerized-postgresql-to-smb.sh
+Create dump from a dockerized PostgreSQL database and save it locally, then upload it to a SMB storage.

+Tested on Rocky 8, Please check commands (like /usr/bin/time -f %e) on another OS.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.